Glenncroles/Project1/README.md

 # Project1

-> This project creates a random number that is random 750-1000
+> This project creates a random number

 > It is done in both Python and Java